 As a general matter, an employer's legitimate interest in protecting its business must be weighed against an employee's right to privacy (and data protection concerns).
 Accordingly, as a best practice, employers should consider the following steps:

-- b ideally, employees should consent explicitly to such policies in writing.
-In some jurisdictions such as the Netherlands and France, however, express consent will not be sufficient in and of itself to allow monitoring;
+- ideally, employees should consent explicitly to such policies in writing.
+In some jurisdictions, such as the Netherlands and France, however, express consent will not be sufficient in and of itself to allow monitoring;

-- c monitoring should go no further than is necessary to protect the employer’s business interests;
+- monitoring should go no further than is necessary to protect the employer's business interests;

-- f train management and employees in the correct use of information technology; and
+- train management and employees in the correct use of information technology; and

-- g be able to particularise and document any misuse of social media sites by employees.
+- be able to particularise and document any misuse of social media sites by employees.

 Different jurisdictions have slight deviations from this approach that must be factored in before making a global social media or technology policy.
-Although surveillance of employees’ use of social networking sites by the employer is permitted in Canada, such monitoring must be reasonable and not rise to the level of an invasion of privacy.
+Although surveillance of employees' use of social networking sites by the employer is permitted in Canada, such monitoring must be reasonable and not rise to the level of an invasion of privacy.
 Notably, the Court of Appeal for Ontario recently recognised a common law right of action for invasion of privacy (i.e., intrusion upon seclusion).
 In Argentina, Italy and Spain, even in circumstances where monitoring of social media may be permissible, employers are not allowed to monitor its content.
-As a general rule of thumb in the UK and Ireland, monitoring should be proportionate to the business need and its level of intrusiveness on an employee’s private life.
+As a general rule of thumb in the UK and Ireland, monitoring should be proportionate to the business need and its level of intrusiveness on an employee's private life.
+In 2017, the European Court of Human Rights held that employers can monitor employees' emails if the employees are notified in advance.
 Finally, consultation with works councils, worker representatives committees and even health and safety committees may be necessary in various parts of either the promulgation or execution of a social media policy in jurisdictions such as China, France, Germany and the Netherlands.